AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 ## Callback-based concurrency for API Designers

-Now suppose you were tasked with creating a function that downloads and image and resizes it to create a thumbnail.
+Now suppose you were tasked with creating a function that downloads an image and resizes it to create a thumbnail.
 You may end up writing something like this:

 ```swift
 func fetchThumbnail(for id: String, completion: @escaping (UIImage?, Error?) -> Void) {